DSupps/Credit_Risk_Analysis/README.md

 Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results

 Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+There are two things you may research to improve your model.

+Modify your model
+Balance your dataset to improve data quality

+Such is why the F1 score is so important in evaluating models on unbalanced datasets; it accounts for the performance of all classes.